Canvas

 Canvas is an extremely durable plain-woven fabric used for making sails, tents, marquees, backpacks, shelters, as a support for oil painting and for other items for which sturdiness is required, as well as in such fashion objects as handbags, electronic device cases, and shoes.
 It is popularly used by artists as a painting surface, typically stretched across a wooden frame.

-Modern canvas is usually made of cotton or linen, or sometimes polyvinyl chloride (PVC), although historically it was made from hemp.
+Although historically made from hemp, modern canvas is usually made of cotton, linen, or sometimes polyvinyl chloride (PVC).
 It differs from other heavy cotton fabrics, such as denim, in being plain weave rather than twill weave.
 Canvas comes in two basic types: plain and duck.
 The threads in duck canvas are more tightly woven.
 The term duck comes from the Dutch word for cloth, doek.
 In the United States, canvas is classified in two ways: by weight (ounces per square yard) and by a graded number system.
 The numbers run in reverse of the weight so a number 10 canvas is lighter than number 4.

 The word "canvas" is derived from the 13th century Anglo-French canevaz and the Old French canevas.
 Both may be derivatives of the Vulgar Latin cannapaceus for "made of hemp", originating from the Greek κάνναβις (cannabis).